Last updated: September 28, 2020

 For as long as the human race has existed, we've been (perhaps understandably) more than a little concerned about what happens when we die.
 Past civilizations envisioned everything from chilly limbos to lush gardens of delight, but modern humans have a problem the ancients never needed to consider: what becomes of our online selves when we die?

 Facebook's not the only component to a person's digital afterlife, of course.
-Email accounts, Instagram snapshots, Youtube videos, and all those pithy, poignant tweets will linger on indefinitely without the proper authorization.
-And in the case of sites like Yahoo!, accounts aren't transferable, meaning the company owns the account and everything in it when the holder shuffles off their mortal coil.
+It's small beer compared to the email accounts, Instagram snapshots, Youtube videos, and all those pithy, poignant tweets that will linger on indefinitely without the proper authorization for removal.
+And that's downright generous compared to some sites such as Yahoo!, whose accounts aren't transferable.
+The company owns the account and everything in it when the holder shuffles off their mortal coil.
 The best the owner's loved ones can do is request the account be closed.

 Not everyone wants to see their online self vanish after death, however.
-Services such as AssetLock allow users to save key files, passwords, and special instructions for their loved ones and pass them along once they're gone.
+Some digital afterlife services allow users to save key files, passwords, and special instructions for their loved ones and pass them along once they're gone.
 For those more concerned with immortality of another kind, LifeNaut gives its clients the ability to upload a sample of their DNA to create the ultimate personal backup file.